Last Updated 7.10.25. (G)

 No person, corporation, or nation will be able to cope with the ever-increasing global warming and remain economically viable, as so much of their income or GDP will go toward climate change costs and recovery

-Here is only a tiny sample of costs already happening with global warming-influenced extreme weather.
+Here is just a tiny sample of the costs already being incurred due to global warming-influenced extreme weather.
 The National Oceanic and Atmospheric Administration (NOAA), which tracks U.S. billion-dollar disaster events resulting from extreme weather, has found that severe storms caused losses of $8 billion in the 1980s, $26 billion in the 1990s, $43 billion in the 2000s, and $78 billion thus far in the 2010s.
 (4) In the past few years, the United States has experienced nearly 50 climate-related disasters, costing taxpayers over $1 billion.

-A global financial catastrophe is coming if we do not fix climate change before we cross the carbon 450 ppm level
+A global financial catastrophe is looming if we do not address climate change before we surpass the 450 ppm carbon threshold.

-In 2017 alone, the total combined costs for all US global warming-aggravated disasters was about 500 billion dollars.
-Hurricane Harvey alone exceeded 300 billion, and hurricanes Irma and Marie and California's many wildfires and mudslides made up the difference.)
-This 300 billion dollar cost was predicted in the new Climageddon Scenario climate model in phase 2 (described in the new book Climageddon, The Global Warming Emergency and How To Survive It).
+In 2017 alone, the total combined costs for all U.S. global warming-aggravated disasters were approximately $ 500 billion.
+Hurricane Harvey alone exceeded $300 billion, and hurricanes Irma and Marie and California's many wildfires and mudslides made up the difference.)
+This $ 300 billion cost was predicted in the new Climageddon Scenario climate model in Phase 2 (described in the new book Climageddon: The Global Warming Emergency and How to Survive It).

 The costs of climate change consequences will quickly reach insane levels

 In the illustration below, you can see the predicted future single incident increasing costs of global warming aggravated disasters through the six stages of the Climageddon Scenario climate model.
-You can also see how much worse our single incident global warming aggravated disaster costs will become as we move from phase to phase.
+You can also see how much worse our single incident of global warming will make the disaster costs of each phase.

-Click here to learn why we cannot cross the carbon 425 to 450 ppm threshold and tipping point.
+Click here to learn why we cannot cross the 425 to 450 ppm carbon threshold and the associated tipping point.

-If we continue on the path of escalating global warming, we will soon be facing a new kind of superstorm, what can be called a millennial superstorm.
+If we continue on the path of escalating global warming, we will soon be facing a new kind of superstorm, which can be called a millennial superstorm.
 Millennial superstorms are storms of such severity that they have not been present on Earth for thousands of years.
-These new millennial superstorms are essential to consider because almost all of our infrastructure has been built based on surviving the worst storm that occurs about once every 100 years.
+These new millennial superstorms are essential to consider because almost all of our infrastructure has been built to withstand the worst storm that occurs about once every 100 years.
 Our current infrastructure is not prepared to survive these 1,000-year millennial superstorms.
 For more data on increasingly extreme storms, read this article by Paul Douglas.
 (5)

 Who are the biggest financial losers as global warming increases?